miracleflame/VTMB-Unofficial-Patch-by-Wesp/vtmbup-readme.txt

 Removed Chunk after you met him downtown and restored female raver.
 Corrected wrong Jeanette quest update and made Cal getting re-hired.
 Fixed misleading emails and lines for whoever did get the pendant.

+Bail Bonds:
++Restored Arthur's computer and his starting monologue on the phone.
++Updated the Krimeputer log entries on Brian's and Muddy's deaths.
++Added way to feed of Arthur after his quest and fixed restart loop.
+Made you remember former knowledge of Rolf Toten and Virgil Crumb.

 Medical Clinic:
 +Restored bisexual Phil, fixed him dropping note and made him stay.